thomasrotchford/CS386-2024-multiPainter/Deliverables/Submitted/D7_Verification.md

 ### Acceptance test
+This test was able to login and submit a painting to a user profile and verify the success of the operation.
+I outputed the results to a log file to show steps as well as where this may have failed.

-#### Test Framework:
+### Test Framework:
 We automated this with Selenium for Python.

-This test was able to login and submit a painting to a user profile and verify the success of the operation.
-I outputed the results to a log file.
-#### Github Link:
+### Github Link:
 https://github.com/thomasrotchford/CS386-2024-multiPainter/tree/main/Acceptance_Testing

-#### Link to a specific Test:
+### Link to a specific Test:
 At the following link, there is a python script that when executed in the terminal, tests firefox and chrome.
 It verifies that (with the correct user credentials) a user is able to login, draw a painting with different colors and properly submit that file.
 They then will be able to see that on their profile.
 This test is output to a text file to see detailed steps and results of the process.

-#### Test Results for Firefox and Chrome submissions below:
+### Test Results for Firefox and Chrome submissions below:
 ![Firefox and Chrome Submissions part 1](./D7_Images/AcceptancePt1.png)
 ![Firefox and Chrome Submissions part 2](./D7_Images/AcceptancePt2.png)